hastearcade/haste-sdk/packages/server/README.md

 ### Testing

-@haste/client utilizes Jest for running tests.
-To run all tests in the client package use the following command
+@haste/server utilizes Jest for running tests.
+To run all tests in the server package use the following command

 `npm run test`